 All students registered for the camp will be given a role in the show.
 Main speaking roles will be filled by those who auditioned.
 Other students will be cast in parts which may or may not have a small number of lines.
-Casting will be announced in late May/early June 2019 and scripts made available.
+Casting will be announced in June 2019 and scripts made available.
 Students with lines are expected to read the script and have their lines memorized by the first day of camp.

 About the Director